 Once you’ve picked a summer house that ticks all these boxes, there are just a few things you need to do to make sure it’s ready to house a hot tub, including:

-Both your hot tub and garden building will need to sit on strong, solid ground.
+Both your hot tub and the garden building must sit on robust and solid ground.

 This means concrete, a patio, or suitable decking – you’ll have to have a patio of concrete slab laid over a grassy area if that’s where you’ve got your eye on for your spa and its structure.

 Of course, your hot tub needs an electrical supply to run.
-Be sure to install your 16 or 32amp power supply near to the spot you’ve picked out for your summer house and have a professional electrician run the cable into the building to ensure it’s safely fitted.
+Be sure to install your 16 or 32-amp power supply near the spot you’ve picked out for your summer house and have a professional electrician run the cable into the building to ensure it’s safely fitted.

 If you’ve opted for a summer house without pre-fitted air vents and insulation, we strongly recommend you have those installed before you add your spa into the mix.
 Your summer house will last a lot longer, be a lot more pleasant to use, and keep your hot tub’s running costs down if you have proper ventilation and insulation fitted.

-If you’ve opted for a summer house with bi-fold doors then having a hot tub installed in it shouldn’t be much of an issue.
+If you’ve opted for a summer house with bi-fold doors then having a hot tub delivered and installed shouldn’t be much of an issue.
 You’ll simply be able to open the doors fully so there’s ample room for the showroom’s delivery team to fit the hot tub into the structure.
 The same applies if you’ve gone for a garden building with a veranda.